 TODAY'S FACT: Two monumental innovations in meteorology occurred on April 1: In 1875, Francis Galton published the first newspaper weather map; in 1960, TIROS-1, the first weather satellite, was launched from Cape Canaveral, Florida.

 TODAY'S SPORTS: In 1985, the eighth-seeded Villanova Wildcats defeated the top-seeded and heavily favored Georgetown Hoyas 66-64 in the NCAA championship game.

-TODAY'S NUMBER: $900 billion -- value of Apple Inc. in March 2018.
+TODAY'S NUMBER: $2.28 trillion -- value of Apple Inc. in February 2021.
 The company was founded in Cupertino, California, by Steve Jobs, Steve Wozniak and Ronald Wayne on this day in 1976.

 TODAY'S MOON: Between full moon (March 28) and last quarter moon (April 4).